Lower Bounds on the Generalization Error of Nonlinear Learning Models: Structure of the Fisher information matrix of a feed-forward neural network

 \section{Structure of the Fisher information matrix of a feed-forward neural network}

-In this section, we analyse the structure of the Fisher information matrix of feed-forward networks; Lemma \ref{lem:Linear-Fisher-matrix} deals with linear activation functions and any number of layers, while Lemma \ref{lem:Asymptotics of the Fisher} deals with two layered networks with nonlinear activation functions.
+In this section, we analyze the structure of the Fisher information matrix of feed-forward networks; Lemma \ref{lem:Linear-Fisher-matrix} considers linear activation functions and any number of layers, while Lemma \ref{lem:Asymptotics of the Fisher} considers two layered networks with nonlinear activation functions.
 This analysis is then used in calculating the expected rank of the Fisher information in Corollary \ref{Corr:depp_linear_unbiased} and Theorem \ref{Thm:deep_nonlinear_unbiased}.

 \begin{lemma} Suppose $\mathbb{E}\boldsymbol{x}\boldsymbol{x}^T=\Sigma$, then the matrix defined in (\ref{eq:Fisher_model}) with $f_{\boldsymbol{\theta}}(\boldsymbol{x})$ as in (\ref{eq: deep model}) and $\sigma(x)=x$ can be decomposed as